 Trimming the fat is more than just eliminating expenses.
 It’s about looking at your company’s cash flows and seeing where improvements can be made.
 Haphazardly slashing costs can have a negative impact on your business down the road.
 For example, eliminating your marketing and advertising budget could reduce your sales weeks from now.
 It’s always less expensive to maintain your current customer base than to try to build a new one.

 Staying on top of invoicing is more important than ever in tough times.
 The ZenBusiness Money app can help you easily send custom invoices, accept credit card and bank transfer payments, and manage your clients from an easy-to-use dashboard.

 In a tight economy, you need to be flexible enough to meet the changing needs of your customers.
 This also means re-evaluating who your true customers are.
 Negotiating with your suppliers to provide just-in-time deliveries or to extend payment terms to alleviate cash flow timing issues is a great place to start for companies that no longer have operating lines of credit to draw from.

-No one likes to lay-off employees.
-Sometimes there is just not a way to get around it.
+No one likes to lay off employees.
+Sometimes there’s just not a way to get around it.
 Offering reduced hours to your employees or making per diem arrangements could be a solution that will work for both of you in the short-term.
 If you have to let your staff go, temporary placement agencies are a great resource to provide help on an “as needed” basis.

 Marketing Your Business

-Your industry is shrinking.
-Now is the time to take a second look at your position in the market place.
+If your industry is shrinking, now is the time to take a second look at your position in the market place.
 Are you poised to capture customers from other businesses that have closed?
 Reach out to other business owners in the community for opportunities to exchange referrals or offer joint discounts.